 As a Panel, it must act in accordance with the requirements of the Pipelines Act and any specification in its instrument of appointment.

-The Proponent GB Energy (Vic) Pty Ltd (GB Energy) proposed project encompasses construction and operation of a pipeline and gas plant to produce gas from the Golden Beach gas field (in Victorian waters) for provision to the Victorian Transmission System.
+The Proponent is GB Energy (Vic) Pty Ltd (GB Energy).
+The project encompasses construction and operation of a pipeline and gas plant to produce gas from the Golden Beach gas field (in Victorian waters) to feed into the Victorian Transmission System.
 The gas pipeline would be designed to be bi-directional, allowing for the Golden Beach gas field, when depleted after 2 - 4 years, to be used as a gas reservoir or storage facility with a 40 year design life.

-The proposed Project includes the development of the following components:
+The Project includes the development of the following components:

 The development would occur in two stages.
 The first stage being the production of gas by extracting a portion (approximately 40 petajoules) of the gas within the reservoir.
 The second stage being the conversion of the reservoir to a gas storage facility, providing an initial withdrawal capacity of up to 250 terajoules per day.